 BA/BSc (Hons) Music and Sound DesignSouthwark Campus

-Looking to develop your skills in music technology to work in the creative industries?
-With this degree you will build on your knowledge and discover the wide range of opportunities that exist in music production, film sound and game audio.
+Looking to develop your skills in music production and sound design, and gain the ability to carve out a career within the creative industries?
+With this degree you will build on your knowledge and discover the wide range of opportunities that exist in electronic music production, film sound, game audio and studio practice.

 Why study Music and Sound Design at LSBU?